-Partner Name of Lead Officer Address Telephone Number Email Address Council Mr Graeme Betts Interim Director of Adult Social Services THE COUNCIL, Riverside House, Main Street Rotherham S601AE 01709 382121 graeme.betts@rotherham.gov.uk CCG Mr Chris Edwards Accountable Officer NHS Rotherham CCG, Oak House, Moorhead Way, Bramley Rotherham S66 1YY 01709 302009 Chris.edwards@rotherhamccg.nhs.uk
+Partner Name of Lead Officer Address Telephone Number Email Address Council Mr Graeme Betts Interim Director of Adult Care and Housing Rotherham Metropolitan Borough Council, Riverside House, Main Street Rotherham S601AE 01709 823928 graeme.betts@rotherham.gov.uk CCG Mr Christopher Edwards Chief Officer NHS Rotherham CCG, Oak House, Moorhead Way, Bramley Rotherham S66 1YY 01709 302009 Chris.edwards@rotherhamccg.nhs.uk

-- The CCGs base contribution for 2015/16 will be £19.646m, including the payment for performance element of £0.4m and the Council's base contribution (Net Budget) will be £3.670m). - In the event that the partners agree to extend this agreement, there will be no automatic annual uplift to the amounts stated in this agreement for any subsequent year.
+- The CCGs base contribution for 2016/17 will be £20.437m and the Council's base contribution (net budget) will be £3.886m. - In the event that the partners agree to extend this agreement, there will be no automatic annual uplift to the amounts stated in this agreement for any subsequent year.
 Any uplift to these figures will be determined by both partners as part of the annual budget setting process - It is expected that the Pool Managers will manage the Agreement within the approved budget for each financial year.
-Any proposed expenditure over and above the approved budget must be agreed in writing by the Director of Finance of the CCG and the Director of Finance of the Council prior to any expenditure being incurred.
-Any overspend at the year-end will, in agreement with the Director of Finance of the CCG and the Director of Finance of the Council, be borne in equal shares and may, subject to any National conditions applying in any subsequent year, be deducted from the following year's contribution of both the CCG and the Council to the Pooled Fund. - Any underspending in one year will be refunded to each partner based on percentage contribution to the pooled budget, Subject always to the powers of the parties to make grants to each other outside the terms of this agreement. - Any overspend in the pooled funds including that arising from failure to achieve the payment for Performance target shall be dealt with through the risk share agreement as set out in schedule 3 - The NHS maintains national, regional and local levies (covering, for example, staff training, research and development and clinical audit) that are resourced from the Rotherham Clinical Commissioning Group allocations prior to setting a Resource Limit.
+Any proposed expenditure over and above the approved budget must be agreed in writing by the Chief Finance Officer of the CCG and the Strategic Director of Finance and Customer Services of the Council prior to any expenditure being incurred.
+Any overspend in the pooled funds shall be subject to the risk share agreement (Schedule 3) in the first instance.
+If all appropriate options in this agreement have been explored it will need to be jointly agreed with the Chief Finance Officer of the CCG and the Strategic Director of Finance and Customer Services of the Council that the overspend be borne in equal shares and may, subject to any National conditions applying in any subsequent year, be deducted from the following year's contribution of both the CCG and the Council to the Pooled Fund. - Any underspending in one year will be refunded to each partner based on percentage contribution to the pooled budget, subject always to the powers of the parties to make grants to each other outside the terms of this agreement. - The NHS maintains national, regional and local levies (covering, for example, staff training, research and development and clinical audit) that are resourced from the Rotherham Clinical Commissioning Group allocations prior to setting a Resource Limit.
 Accordingly, the Council will not be required to contribute to such levies.
 The Rotherham Clinical Commissioning Group will assist the Council to access these resources in the same manner as an NHS commissioner.